Clustering-based collocation for uncertainty propagation with multivariate dependent inputs: Clustering methods

 \subsection{Calculation of weights}

-In all three methods, the weights of the nodes are determined by the number of points associated with that node, divided by the total number of data points. ``Associated with'' means here that this node is closest to the data point in the Euclidean metric.
+As already mentioned, we use the cluster centers as nodes for collocation.
+To do so, each node must be assigned a weight.
+In all three methods, the weight of each node is determined by the number of data points in the cluster associated with that node, divided by the total number of data points, see (\ref{eq:def_wk}).
+By construction, all weights are positive and their sum equals one.